John Corrigan: Books

+Global Faith and Worldly Power: Evangelical Internationalism and U.S. Empire, co-edited with Melani McAlister and Axel Schafer (University of North Carolina Press, 2022).

+The Feeling of Forgetting: Christianity, Race, and Violence in America (University of Chicago Press, 2023).

+Emotions and Monotheism (Cambridge University Press, 2024).

 Personal

 Corrigan lives with his wife Sheila Curran, a novelist, in Tallahassee.
-He is a multi-instrumentalist who has experimented in joining his academic research to musical composition in various projects including the album Imperical Data From Mandalay.
+He has experimented in joining his academic research to musical composition in various projects including the album Imperical Data From Mandalay.